 Opening excerpt (first ~120 words) tap to expand

-Animals Birds 'Their greatest challenge since they stared down the asteroid': Paleontologist Steve Brusatte on why birds are facing their biggest existential threat since the dino-killing asteroid MEMBER EXCLUSIVE Interview By Laura Geggel published 28 April 2026 In a new book, paleontologist Steve Brustatte tells the wild story of how birds evolved during the Jurassic and took to the skies, surviving the asteroid strike that killed their fellow dinosaurs.
-When you purchase through links on our site, we may earn an affiliate commission.
+Animals Birds 'I'm more hopeful that birds can endure than maybe even our own species': Paleontologist Steve Brusatte on why birds are the ultimate survivors In a new book, paleontologist Steve Brusatte tells the wild story of how birds evolved during the Jurassic and took to the skies, surviving the asteroid strike that killed their fellow dinosaurs.
+By Laura Geggel published 28 April 2026 in Interview When you purchase through links on our site, we may earn an affiliate commission.
 Here’s how it works.
 Some birds survived the end-Cretaceous mass extinction thanks to a variety of features, including their ability to grow quickly and fly.

 …